 - Craft and Computer Science

-These interdisciplinary computing pages have been developed as part of the project ‘Supporting the Teaching of Interdisciplinary and Creative Computational Thinking’ which is a collaboration between Queen Mary, University of London and Hertford College, Oxford.
-It is funded by the Department of Education with match funding from Google, the Department of Philosophy of the University of Oxford, the EPSRC funded CHI+MED project (EP/G059063/1) and private donations.
+These interdisciplinary computing pages were initially developed as part of the project ‘Supporting the Teaching of Interdisciplinary and Creative Computational Thinking’ which is a collaboration between Queen Mary, University of London and Hertford College, Oxford.
+It was funded by the Department of Education with match funding from Google, the Department of Philosophy of the University of Oxford, the EPSRC funded CHI+MED project (EP/G059063/1) and private donations.
 It builds on and extends resources originally developed with support from EPSRC (EP/F032641/1) and Google.